JiajunLuo2Joshua/Emotion-Aware-Chatbot/README.md

-# ECEC: Design and Implementation of an Emotionally Chatbot for Elderly Companionship
+# ECEC: Design and Implementation of an Emotional Chatbot for Elderly Companionship

 ![Project Logo](./emotion_model/TeamLogo.jpg)